Kyiv, Ukraine-Rus in medieval times

 Mongol invasion of Kyiv in 1240

 The rapid development of Kyiv was stopped by the Mongol invasion in 1240.
-Kyiv, the once-great city was destroyed and robbed.
-Of more than 40 monumental structures in Kyiv only 5-6 were saved; of more than 8,000 households only 200 (and those apparently were rebuilt between 1240-1246) were saved, and out of the 50 thousand people remained no more than 2 thousand.
-Khan Batyi with his thousands army besieged Kyiv and in nine days attacked it.
+Kyiv, the once-magnificent city, suffered destruction and looting.
+Out of over 40 monumental structures in Kyiv, only 5-6 were preserved.; out of 8,000 households only 200 (and those apparently were rebuilt between 1240-1246) were saved, and out of the 50 thousand people remained no more than 2 thousand.

 The 1240s marked a time of internal dissent, destruction, and decay of Ukraine-Rus.
 For ten next years, Kyiv princes would be in a continual state of war and fierce rivalries as dynasties were fighting to increase the size of their territories.